kkruel8100/python-challenge-1/README.md

 Step 3:

-Order from the exciting menu of the variety food truck and when your order is completed, receive an order receipt and grand total.
+Follow the prompts and order from the variety food truck menu.
+When your order is completed, you will receive a detailed order receipt and grand total.

 #### Resources